Web-learning/Learning-Leaflet/layers/index.md

 <br/>

 +-------------------------------------------------------+<br/>
-// Tiles are called and attribution given
+// Tiles are called and attribution given.
+Not too sure why there are some letters in curly braces?

   L.tileLayer('https://{s}.tile.openstreetmap.org/{z}/{x}/{y}.png', {
     attribution: '&copy; OpenStreetMap contributors | Wikimedians',